-Though these strategies have thus far targeted reducing the Region's overall energy consumption, it is important to explore how an increased amount of renewable energy generation within the Region will impact the natural communities.
-Can renewable energy generation sites encourage a diverse range of habitats?
-Windham Region, though rich in its forestry resources with 86% of the land forested, is lacking in a diversity of habitats.
-Though generally viewed as a limiting factor to habitat encouragement now, solar fields could serve as a tool in addressing this need.
-Encouraging biodiversity in the natural communities in the fields can support a variety of species and ecosystems while fostering the health of the soil bringing an added benefit of increased carbon sequestration.
-This stacking of the land function encourages efficiency in land use as well as the general health of the land.
-Solar installations also have the potential to provide farmers with a means by which to generate ongoing income from land that is better suited to not being cropped or grazed; an approach that would combine solar generation with habitat and soil conservation and regeneration benefits of programs such as the Conservation Reserve or Wildlife Habitat Improvement programs.
+land function encourages efficiency in land use as well as the general health of the land.
+Solar installations also have the potential to provide farmers with a means by which to generate ongoing income from land that is better suited to not being cropped or grazed, an approach that would combine solar generation with habitat and soil conservation and regeneration benefits of programs such as the Conservation Reserve or Wildlife Habitat Improvement programs.

 A large portion of energy consumption can be attributed to the food sector.
 Although not broken out specifically in the current use data discussion, the food system in the United States and Vermont is remarkably energy dependent.
-The food system depends on high energy inputs from fertilizers, to fuel to run machinery, to energy to process and package the products, to transportation to ship the food from place to place often from far reaching locations.
+The food system depends on high energy inputs from fertilizers, from fuel to run machinery, to energy to process and package the products, to transportation to ship the food from place to place often from far-flung locations.
 Though Vermont is ahead of the curve in comparison with other areas in the country, seasonality and financial challenges have become roadblocks to local food production and consumption.
 The stakeholders identified these two areas of agriculture to focus on to support increased efficiencies in the food system.

 With Vermont's distinct seasons, agriculture production is generally confined to nature's timeline.
-Season extension offers the lengthening on that constrained timeline by using technologies like greenhouses to extend the season into earlier spring and later into the fall.
-By increasing the land's ability to produce longer, the region is able to glean more local food for a greater portion on the year thereby decreasing food miles for imported products.
+Season extension means the lengthening of that constrained timeline by using technologies like greenhouses to extend the season, beginning earlier in the spring and extending later into the fall.
+By increasing the land's ability to produce longer, the Region would be able to glean more local food for a greater portion of the year, thereby decreasing food miles for imported products.